A Grand Unification of Quantum Algorithms: From QSP to QSVT

 Often however, we are interested not in the unitaries that can be constructed with QSP but rather the achievable polynomial transformations of the input, ${\rm Poly}(a)$, in a subsystem.
 If as above, we choose ${\rm Poly}(a) = \braket{0 | U_{\vec\phi} | 0} = P(a)$ we are limited to $P$ for which there exists a polynomial $Q$ satisfying the conditions of Theorem~\ref{thm:qsp}.
 This can be quite a limiting condition for some applications.
-For example, for $a = \pm 1$, $W(\pm 1)$ is proportional to the identity matrix and the entire sequence QSP sequence collapses to a single $z$-rotation limiting us to polynomials ${\rm Poly}$ such that $|{\rm Poly}(\pm 1)| = 1$.
+For example, for $a = \pm 1$, $W(\pm 1)$ is proportional to the identity matrix and the entire sequence QSP sequence collapses to a single $z$-rotation limiting us to polynomials ${\rm Poly}(a)$ such that $|{\rm Poly}(\pm 1)| = 1$.
 This limitation can be overcome by instead defining ${\rm Poly}(a) = \braket{+ | U_{\vec\phi} | +} = \text{Re}(P(a)) + i\text{Re}(Q(a))\sqrt{1-a^2}$.
-In this case, it can be shown that we can construct any real polynomial with parity $d~ {\rm mod}~ 2$ such that $\deg({\rm Poly}) \le d$, and ${\rm Poly}(a) \le 1 ~ \forall ~a \in [-1, 1]$.
+In this case, it can be shown that we can accurately approximate any real polynomial with parity $d~ {\rm mod}~ 2$ such that $\deg({\rm Poly}) \le d$, and $|{\rm Poly}(a)| \le 1 ~ \forall ~a \in [-1, 1]$.
+This can be achieved by selecting an appropriate $P$ whose real part approximates the desired function and a $Q$ with small real component.
 With this convention, the set of achievable polynomials is sufficiently expressive for all of the applications described in this tutorial.
 In general, the basis employed for the desired polynomial may be called the {\em signal basis}, and unless otherwise specified, below we take this basis to be $|+\>, |-\>$.
 Appendix~\ref{sec:QSPConventions} elaborates on this, and discusses the different conventional statements of the QSP Theorem~\ref{thm:qsp}.

 While Theorem~\ref{thm:qsp} guarantees the existence of such a $\vec{\phi}$, it does not provide a method for determining it.
-Fortunately, Remez-type exchange algorithms can efficiently compute a $\vec{\phi}$ that produces a good approximation to any feasible polynomials $P$ and $Q$~\cite{Low_2016}, and further, more efficient and numerically stable algorithms have also been found~\cite{chao2020finding, Haah_2019, arute2019quantum}.
+Fortunately, Remez-type exchange algorithms can efficiently compute a $\vec{\phi}$ that produces a good approximation to any feasible polynomials $P$ and $Q$~\cite{Low_2016}.
+Further, more efficient and numerically stable algorithms have also been found~\cite{chao2020finding, Haah_2019, arute2019quantum}, and novel optimization techniques are currently under development~\cite{lin2021optimization}.
 Appendix~\ref{sec:qsp_angle_examples} gives explicit examples of $\vec{\phi}$ for a wide family of polynomials used in realizing quantum algorithms, and illustrates an open-source code package accompanying this tutorial for generating QSP phase angle coefficients.